qidi-community/Plus4-Wiki/content/tuning-for-40-percent-heater-power/README.md

     # set_zoffset                       # Sample the Z offset (but why even do this now?)
-    M141 S{chambertemp}                 # Initiate Chamber Warmup as early as possible M140 S{bedtemp}                     # Initiate Print Bed Warmup as early as possible M104 S0                             # Make sure hotend is off
-    M106 P3 S0                          # Turn off chamber circulation/exhaust fan
+    M141 S{chambertemp}                 # Initiate Chamber Warmup as early as possible M140 S{bedtemp}                     # Initiate Print Bed Warmup as early as possible M400                                # Wait for all prior G-code commands to be processed by MCU M104 S0                             # Make sure hotend is off M106 P3 S0                          # Turn off chamber circulation/exhaust fan
     M106 S255                           # Turn on part cooling fan to full speed